Cutting-Edge Blood Test Revolutionises Alzheimer’s Detection

 For those who may be at risk, it’s advisable to get regular check-ups.

-If you have a family of Alzheimer’s, it’s even more important to take advantage of this new .
+If you have a family history of Alzheimer’s, it’s even more important to take advantage of this new .

 Remember, the earlier the detection, the better the chances of slowing down the disease progression.